 Take off for Bangalore today, well-known as the country’s information technology capital, and India’s third-largest city.
-Transfer to your suite at the Taj West End, which holds the title of the city’s first hotel, and become acquainted with your new surroundings.
+Transfer to your suite and become acquainted with your new surroundings.

 Explore Bangalore today, on a tour that takes you to Lal Bagh, a botanical garden with India's largest collection of tropical plants; Dodda Basavana Gudi, also known as the Bull Temple, representing a sacred Hindu demi-god, and Bangalore Palace.
 Spend the rest of your day relaxing in the palatial surroundings of your hotel, or exploring the city as you like.

 Today you’ll fly to Chennai, and then drive for two hours to Mahabalipuram, an ancient historic town that’s also a UNESCO World Heritage Site.
 Check in to your room at Vivanta by Taj - Fisherman's Cove, and get settled in.
 Relax at your hotel for the evening.